This page is constantly being updated with new questions and answers. We encourage you to check back frequently.

 A: Waitlisted students will be notified via email should a space become available for them in a course.
 Space will open on a rolling basis only if a currently enrolled student drops the course.
 Should students be offered a space in a waitlisted course, they have 48 hours to respond to the offer, prior to the space being offered to the next student on the waitlist.

 A: Once you have enrolled, you may view and manage the enrollment in your student portal course cart.
-Families can expect communication from our billing team regarding submitting payment for courses fees and links to required forms starting in late March.
+Families can expect communication from our billing team regarding submitting payment for courses fees in mid-March and links to required forms starting in late January.

 A: Brown University’s Pre-College Program students who are enrolled in on-campus programs are housed in Brown’s residence halls which offer a variety of settings and room sizes, with an assortment of features unique to individual buildings.
 Given the variety of the residence halls, Brown Pre-College students will be housed in a single, double or sometimes, triple room assignment.
 You will receive your housing assignment when you arrive to campus at check-in.
 If you are assigned to a space with roommates, you will meet your roommate in your residence hall.
 In most cases, students are assigned housing based on the duration of time on campus, and if you are assigned a roommate(s) we aim to ensure they are within one year of your age.